Term 4 Week 6 2024 Newsletter

 2025 teaching update

-As principal, my role is to ensure that we have the best teaching staff possible, build the capacity of staff and preparing them for their next adventure.
+As principal, my role is to ensure that we have the best teaching staff possible, build the capacity of staff, preparing them for their next adventure.
 Though this can be a sad time to say goodbye to staff, it is also an exciting time welcoming new staff.

 This year we will farewell: